FOLLOW US

 Rural areas

-There continue to be invasions of commercial farms, sometimes accompanied by violence and threats.
+There continue to be occasional invasions of commercial farms, sometimes accompanied by violence and threats.
 Take care when visiting farming areas that you are not familiar with.

 Mining areas